Employment contract in the hospitality industry

 Working hours and rest periods

 Irregular working hours are part of the hospitality industry.
 In hospitality, work often takes place in the evenings, weekends, and during public holidays.
-The hospitality CLA therefore specifies exactly what you are entitled to regarding working hours in hospitality.
+The CLA hospitality therefore clearly states what you are and are not entitled to when it comes to working hours in hospitality.
 Agreements have been made regarding scheduling, overtime, public holidays, and breaks.

-As an employee in the hospitality sector, you are entitled to holidays and holiday pay.
-The number of holidays is determined based on the number of hours worked.
-Check our page on holidays in hospitality for a detailed explanation of the number of holidays.
+As an employee in the hospitality sector, you are entitled to annual leave and holiday pay.
+The number of annual leave days is determined based on the number of hours worked.
+Check our page on annual leave in hospitality for a detailed explanation of the number of leave days.
 Additionally, you are entitled to holiday pay, which amounts to 8% of the salary you earned with your employer during the holiday year.

 Sick leave and leave arrangements

-It happens to everyone at some point, you need to work but are too ill.
-Make sure you report your illness as described in the company regulations.
-In case of illness, you are entitled to continued payment of wages, and your employer has the right to impose an unpaid waiting day.
+It happens to everyone at some point; you need to work but are too ill.
+Make sure to report your illness as described in the company regulations.
+In case of illness, you are entitled to continued payment of your salary, and your employer has the right to implement an unpaid waiting day.

-The hospitality CLA recognises different categories of employees:
+The CLA hospitality recognises different categories of workers:

-As a zero-hour casual worker, you have a zero-hour contract, which means there is no fixed number of hours established.
-You are employed on a call basis, depending on the company's needs.
+As a zero-hour temporary worker, you have a zero-hours contract, meaning there is no fixed number of hours established.
+You are employed on a call basis, depending on the needs of the company.
 The hours can vary per week.

 Seasonal workers are employees who are temporarily employed during specific seasons, such as the summer or winter period.
-They are often recruited due to peak demand in the hospitality industry, for example in holiday resorts or ski resorts.
+They are often hired due to peak demand in hospitality, for example, in holiday resorts or ski resorts.

 The distinction between skilled and unskilled workers refers to the level of skills and expertise of the employee.
-A skilled worker is an employee aged 18 or older who has specialised Insights and skills in a particular field within the hospitality industry.
-The skilled worker has completed training for this or has demonstrably gained sufficient experience in the position (this is referred to when there are more than 1,976 hours of experience in the same position).
-If you are classified in job group V or higher, you are always a skilled worker.
+A skilled worker is an employee aged 18 or older who has specialised Insights and skills in a particular field within hospitality.
+The skilled worker has either completed training or has demonstrably gained sufficient experience in the role (this is considered to be more than 1,976 hours of experience in the same role).
+If you are classified in job grade V or higher, you are always a skilled worker.

-The distinction between skilled and unskilled workers is important due to the classification and whether or not to receive a holiday allowance.
-As an unskilled worker, you receive at least the basic salary in job group I+II or a CLA youth salary percentage of that which is linked to the applicable minimum (youth) salary for you.
+The distinction between skilled and unskilled workers is important due to classification and whether or not receiving a holiday allowance.
+As an unskilled worker, you receive at least the basic salary at job grade I+II or a CLA—youth salary percentage of that which is linked to the applicable minimum (youth) salary for you.
 You are not entitled to a holiday allowance.

-If you are a skilled worker but not yet 20 years old, you receive a percentage of the basic salary of the job group in which you are classified.
+If you are a skilled worker but not yet 20 years old, you receive a percentage of the basic salary of the job grade in which you are classified.

 Your employment contract describes which category you fall under.
 A combination is also possible!
-Pay close attention to the agreements you make about this, not all parts of the CLA apply to all categories of employees.
+Pay close attention to the agreements you make about this, as not all parts of the CLA apply to all categories of workers.

 Hospitality agency workers

-The employment agency is your actual employer and your wages are in principle determined by the agency CLA (ABU or NBBU), but there is also an important rule: the hirer's remuneration.
+The employment agency is your actual employer, and your salary is in principle determined by the agency CLA (ABU or NBBU), but there is also an important rule: the hirer's remuneration.
 This means that as an agency worker, you are entitled to the same remuneration as employees who are directly employed by the hospitality company if you do the same work.
 Equal work = equal pay.

 The hirer's remuneration is mandatory and must be applied by every employment agency that falls under the ABU or NBBU CLA.
-Find more information about the agency CLA.
+View more information about the agency CLA.

-As a freelancer in the hospitality industry, you are hired for tasks and have the opportunity to work at different venues.
-This means no hospitality contract is drawn up.
+As a freelancer in hospitality, you are hired for tasks and have the opportunity to work at different venues.
+This means that no hospitality contract is drawn up.
 As a freelancer, you are responsible for sending invoices for the hours worked.

-As an employee in the hospitality sector, you have certain rights and responsibilities that you must adhere to.
+As a worker in the hospitality sector, you have certain rights and responsibilities that you must adhere to.
 Below are some important aspects:

 Wages and payment

-Employers are required to pay employees on time and according to the agreed salary terms.
+Employers are obliged to pay workers on time and according to the agreed salary conditions.
 It is important to regularly check your payslips to ensure everything is correct.

 Working conditions and safety

-As an employee, you have the right to a safe and healthy working environment.
+As a worker, you have the right to a safe and healthy working environment.
 The employer must ensure this is arranged.
 This includes providing the necessary protective equipment, such as safety gear, and complying with applicable safety regulations.

-An employment contract can be terminated in various ways in the hospitality industry.
-This can happen by mutual agreement, for example with a temporary contract that expires, or by termination by one of the parties.
+An employment contract can be terminated in various ways in hospitality.
+This can happen by mutual agreement, for example, with a temporary contract that expires, or by termination by one of the parties.

 Check your employment contract

-Last but not least, after all this information about the contract in the hospitality industry, it's important to thoroughly check your own contract before signing it.
-If you need help, we're happy to assist you!
+Last but not least, after all this information about the contract in hospitality, it is important to thoroughly check your own contract before signing it.
+If you need help, we are happy to assist you!

 What should you look out for when signing a new employment contract?

-- Read all the terms carefully before signing and have things adjusted where necessary.
+• Read all the terms carefully before signing and have any necessary changes made.

-- You will, of course, receive a copy yourself.
-This makes it clear for both you and your new employer what agreements have been made.
+• You will, of course, receive a copy for yourself.
+This ensures that both you and your new employer are clear about the agreements made.

 Frequently asked questions